-Peter Sallis, OBE (born 1 February 1921, died 2 June 2017) is an English actor and entertainer, well-known for his work on British television.
-Although he was born and brought up in London, his two most notable roles require him to adopt the accents and mannerisms of a Northerner.
+Peter Sallis, OBE (born 1 February 1921, died 2 June 2017) was an English actor and entertainer, well-known for his work on British television.
+Although he was born and brought up in London, his two most notable roles required him to adopt the accents and mannerisms of a Northerner.

 Description above from the Wikipedia article Peter Sallis, licensed under CC-BY-SA, full list of contributors on Wikipedia.